-Carnival’s biggest cruise ship is divided into six themed “zones” and offers a number of fun attractions and innovative features, including the first-ever roller coaster at sea.
+Carnival’s biggest cruise ship is divided into six themed “zones” and offers several fun attractions and innovative features, including the first-ever roller coaster at sea.

-With more than 20 dining options and nearly the same number of bars and lounges, it’s easy to let the good times roll on this new Carnival Fun Ship.
+With over 20 dining options and nearly the same number of bars and lounges, it’s easy to let the good times roll on this new Carnival Fun Ship.

 While sailing on Mardi Gras in late October, I asked Carnival executives, journalists, crew members, and dozens of guests to name one or two “don’t miss” experiences on board.

 So, without further ado, here are the best 21 things to do on Carnival Mardi Gras:

 - 2. Have fun at Carnival SkyCourse

 - 3. Take a Carnival Kitchen Cooking Class